sketchout/SpringMVC/README.md

 # SpringMVC

-This project is a MVC framework.
+This project is a Spring MVC framework.